odu-cs432-websci/public/fall21/syllabus.md

 ## Summary Schedule

 *Note: This is a tentative schedule and may change during the semester.
-The complete schedule with assignments and due dates is posted on Blackboard.*
+The complete schedule with assignments and due dates will be posted on Blackboard.*

 Typical weekly schedule: